unravel.image_tools.math module#

 • Other: abs_diff (absolute difference)

-Usage to add two images and binarize the result:#
+Usage to add two .nii.gz images [and apply a mask]:#

 Usage multiply three images and save as Zarr:#